HEAT PUMP

 Purchase priceabout 350-400€ and moreabout 500-600€ and more

-Influence on the room climateOverheating of the room due to very hot air in the drumNo overheating due to lower air temperature
+Influence on the room climateOverheating of the room due to very hot air in the drumNo overheating because of lower air temperature

 FragilityAverageHigher due to technology in place